SODREX1235/cybersecurity-writeups/Access-control-vulnerabilities/Access-control-vulnerabilities1.md

 I navigated to /admin and noticed that access to the admin panel was denied.

-Then, I went to the login page and logged in using the provided credentials:
+Then, I went to the login page and logged in using Using the credentials that the lab provided before starting, the login of a regular user in this case:

 wiener:peter